Rose Black Spot

 Black spots on upper side of leaf occurring from the bottom up of a plant.

 Always remove or destroy infected leaves immediately and try using Neem oil as a biological treatment.

 Anti-fungal applications like Chronos, which contains a imidazole prochloraz zinc complex can be used to treat black spot.
 Always read the instructions supplied on the packaging.

 The spores germinate and penetrate rose tissue in 9 to 18 hours or longer; new leaf spots appear in 3 to 16 days and spores in 10 to 18 days.
 The cycle may be repeated throughout the growing season.

-First and foremost, give your rose what it needs.
+First and foremost, give your Rose plant what it needs.
 A healthy plant is less susceptible to problems and diseases.
-Ensure good air circulation for your roses by not planting them close together and pruning often when they become dense.
+Ensure good air circulation for your Roses by not planting them close together and pruning often when they become dense.
 Avoid overhead-watering, especially later in the day and mulch well beneath your plants to reduce water splashing up on leaves.
 Plant resistant cultivars and last but not least, treat the bush with preventive sulphur spray in spring, before new growth arises.
 Spores won’t grow on sulphur and you will need to repeat the application after each rain as it will wash off.